English Avenue and Vine City: Heyday and Civil Rights

 During the mid-20th century, the area was a middle-class African-American neighborhood.
 Commercial areas included English Avenue; Simpson Street/Road, in its heyday in the 1950s and 1960s; and Bankhead Highway, which was part of the US Highway system, and was in its splendor in the 1960s.
 Dr. Martin Luther King Jr. moved to the area in 1967, and his widow Coretta Scott King continued to live here until she moved to a Peachtree Road luxury condominium purchased for her by Oprah Winfrey in 2004.

-In 1960, the English Avenue elementary school was dynamited, likely in retaliation for civil rights demonstrations by blacks.
+In 1960, the English Avenue elementary school was dynamited, likely in retaliation for civil rights demonstrations by Black activists.
 Mayor William B. Hartsfield condemned the dynamiting as the work of those from outside Atlanta, "the outhouse set".
 The area experienced notable pro- and anti-Black Power riots in 1966 and 1967.

 Decline and crime

 Suburbanization started draining the area's vitality starting in the 1970s.
 Over the following decades, it attracted buyers and sellers of heroin, and deteriorated into a corner of poverty in the city, characterized by large numbers of abandoned, boarded-up houses.

 In 1995 the English Avenue Elementary School closed.

 In 2006, a "no-knock raid" in search of a drug dealer, burst into the home of Kathryn Johnston.
 Ms. Johnston, in her 80s, opened fire on the officers and wounded three and was killed by return fire from the officers.
 The incident resulted in much anger in the neighborhood and in close scrutiny of police use of "no-knock warrants" in drug raids.

 The 2008 tornado caused major damage in areas of Vine City (photos).

 The 2010s foreclosure crisis hit the neighborhoods hard.
 In April 2012, Creative Loafing reported that "on some streets more houses are boarded up than are lived in".
 Occupy Atlanta protested the Vine City foreclosure of Mrs. Pamela Flores by Bank of America.

 The desperate state of the area was described by reporter Thomas Wheatley in Creative Loafing in September 2012 as: